RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 # Parameters Introduction

 There is only one configure file ```config.yaml```, which is stored in ```rslidar_sdk/config```.
-The config.yaml can be divided into two parts, the common part  and the lidar part . *In multi-LiDARs case, the parameters in common part will be shared by all LiDARs, while the parameters in lidar part need to be adjust for each LiDAR.*
+The ```config.yaml``` can be divided into two parts, the common part  and the lidar part .

+*In multi-LiDARs case, the parameters in common part will be shared by all LiDARs, while the parameters in lidar part need to be adjust for each LiDAR.*

-**The config.yaml is very strict to indentation!
+**config.yaml is indentation sensitive!
 Please make sure the indentation is not changed when adjusting the parameters!**

 ## 1 Common

-This part is used to decide the source of LiDAR data, and whether to send out the result or not.
+This part is used to decide the source of LiDAR data, and whether to publish point clouds or not.

 ```yaml
 common: